gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 Like in permutations, one randomization isn't enough.
 A second bootstrap sample is also provided to help you get a sense of what it is doing to generate a data set.
-It did not select subject 7 but did select 2, 4, 6, and 8 two times.
+It did not select subject 7 but did select 6, 14, and 21 more than once.
 You can see other variations in the resulting re-sampling of subjects with the most sampled subject being the chance of selecting any observation for any slot in the new data set is $1/75$ and the expected or mean number of appearances we